Folic Acid for Sickle Cell Disease

 - Swelling of the face, lips, tongue, or throat

 These are not all the possible side effects of folic acid.
-Talk to your doctor about what to expect or if you experience any changes that worry you.
+Talk to your doctor about what to expect when taking folic acid.
+You also should call your doctor if you have any changes that concern you when taking folic acid.

 Additional things to know

 Take folic acid exactly as prescribed by your doctor.
-Do not take it in larger amounts or for longer than recommended.
-Oral folic acid should usually be taken with a glass of water.1
+Do not take it in larger amounts or for longer than recommended.1

 Before taking folic acid, talk to your doctor if you:1